- 7 Ways To Fatten Up A Dog On Raw Diet

 Meat and animal produce are not the only types of raw food beneficial to your pets.

 Dogs need some fruit and vegetables because of their nutritional benefits.

-In as much as they are adding weight, they need all the nutrients they can get to look healthy.
-Vegetables and fruits can provide supplemental nutrients essential for weight gain, such as protein, fats, fiber, and carbohydrates.
+As much as the dogs are trying to add weight, they need all the nutrients that make them look healthy.
+Vegetables and fruits can provide supplemental nutrients, such as protein, fats, fiber, and carbohydrates, for dog weight gain.

-Also, fruits and vegetables come in handy as a treat for dogs, especially picky eaters.
+Also, fruits and vegetables are a treat for dogs, which are incredibly picky eaters.
 Some fruits to include are:

 - Berries (frozen)

 - Carrots (grated)

 - Apple (sliced without the seeds)